PeteDiMarco/myhelp/README.md

 will contain an alias called `myhelp` which is used to run the application.
 Be sure to add `source ~/.myhelprc` to your `.bashrc` file.

-The directory `~/.myhelp` contains a database of packages installed on the machine and local to the user's account.
+The directory `~/.myhelp` contains a database of the names of the packages installed on the machine.

 To install over an existing installation, use:
     `./install.sh -f`